 These excursions are in the key attractions and off-the-beaten-path destinations, allowing travelers the freedom and flexibility to pursue their own interests and curiosities, within a group tour format.

 Choice Touring by Globus is offering travelers 13 NEW itineraries in Europe and North America.
 (Psst.
 Scotland tour with Outlander tour options, I have my eye on you!)

 Globus is one of the biggest tour companies in the world, helping travel lovers experience global destinations in a way that best suits their style.

-From budget to luxury, small groups to large, and even more independent style with local guides and local favorites, Globus, along with their sister companies Avalon Waterways, Cosmos, and Monograms, have a wide range of tour options to suit any style.
+From budget to luxury, small groups to large, and even more independent style with local guides and local favorites, Globus, along with their sister companies Avalon Waterways, Cosmos, and Independence by Globus, have a wide range of tour options to suit any style.

 My perspective of our Globus Northern California Tour

 Apart from a booze tour of Oktoberfest and Amsterdam when I was 21, I have not been on a group tour before.
 I’ve always preferred independent travel and was worried a group tour might stifle me!